Canberra: Climate

-The lowest recorded minimum temperature was −10.0 °C on the morning of 11 July 1971.
-Light snow falls only once in every few years, and is usually not widespread and quickly dissipates.

 Canberra is protected from the west by the Brindabellas which create a strong rain shadow in Canberra's valleys.
 Canberra gets 100.4 clear days annually.
 Annual rainfall is the third lowest of the capital cities (after Adelaide and Hobart) and is spread fairly evenly over the seasons, with late spring bringing the highest rainfall.
 Thunderstorms occur mostly between October and April, owing to the effect of summer and the mountains.

 The area is generally sheltered from a westerly wind, though strong northwesterlies can develop.
 A cool, vigorous afternoon easterly change, colloquially referred to as a 'sea-breeze' or the 'Braidwood Butcher', is common during the summer months and often exceeds 40 km/h in the city.
 Canberra is also less humid than the nearby coastal areas.

 Canberra was severely affected by smoke haze during the 2019/2020 bushfires.
 On 1 January 2020, Canberra had the worst air quality of any major city in the world, with an AQI of 7700 (USAQI 949).